nuitrcs/SQL_workshops/intro_sql.md

 ## What is SQL?

 SQL, which is an acronym for Structured Query Language, is a language widely used to interact with most relational databases.
 You can create, query, update, and delete databases using SQL.
-This workshop focuses on querying databases.
+This tutorial focuses on querying databases.

 If you have experience with `dplyr` in R or `Pandas` in Python, you'll find that SQL is similar in many ways.